glennj/exercism.io/ruby/amusement-park/README.md

 # => 42
 ```

-## 4. Revoke the pass
+## 5. Revoke the pass

 Some guests break the rules with unsafe behavior, so the park wants to be able to revoke passes.
-Implement `Attendee#revoke_pass` to mutate the state of the instance, and set the pass id to `nil`
+Implement `Attendee#revoke_pass!` to mutate the state of the instance, and set the pass id to `nil`

 ```ruby
 attendee = Attendee.new(106)